 Anytime you have multiple employees working together, you need a clear system in place for making sure they’re not working at cross-purposes.
 Everyone in the AP department should be on the same page about approval deadlines, policies for handling exceptions, etc. And once you have your rules in place, you can customize AP automation software to your tolerances to help enforce workflow best practices.

 You need a single, clean master list that collects all your vendor information in one place.
 Incomplete, fraudulent, or duplicate vendor information can creep into your system if you don’t have a proper vetting process.
 And that puts your company at risk for fraud or making inaccurate payments.

 6) Offer Supplier Self-Service

-Keeping your vendor information up-to-date is easier with the right AP automation software.
-A system like NextProcess lets you set up a vendor access portal so your approved vendors can update their own information.
+Keeping your vendor information up-to-date is easier with the right software.
+AP Automation Software like APex lets you set up a vendor access portal so your approved vendors can update their own information.
 A supplier self-service portal also lets vendor check the status of their invoices and find answers to common questions.
 And that frees-up your AP department because they’re not distracted by so many customer service calls.

 7) Sort Out Tax Info

 Tax season is hard enough without finding out that you don’t have all the information you need on file already.
 It’s a good policy to have a W-9 for each vendor before you pay them.
 That’ll save a lot of hassle when you need to prepare 1099 forms (and help you avoid fines for not complying with 1099 reporting requirements).
 You’ll also need well-defined procedures for managing sales and use tax.

 Implementing best practices policies supports Accounts Payable automation in keeping your accounts payable department running smoothly.
 Together, your policies and quality AP software improve cash management, save money, and speed up invoices processing.
 To find out exactly how well Accounts Payable automation can work for your company, get in touch with us to set up a free demo.